QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 Therefore, equilibrium prices and quantities in Townsend's original model equal those in a pooling equilibrium.

-## Comparison of the two signal structures
+## Comparison of  Two Signal Structures

 It is enlightening side by side to  plot impulse response functions for capital in an industry for the two information noisy-signal information structures.